aosabook/500lines/image-filters/image-filters.markdown

 colored images, the kind you find on postcards of London with a red bus or phone booth and everything else in grayscale.

-STOPPED HERE

 I used a framework called [Processing](https://processing.org/) because I was familiar with it from developing programming curricula, and because I knew it made it really easy to create visual applications.
 It’s a tool originally designed for artists, so it abstracts away much of the boilerplate.
 It allowed me to play, and to experiment.

-University, and later work, had filled up my time with other people’s ideas and priorities.
-Part of "finishing" this project was learning how to carve out time to make progress on my own ideas in the time that was left to me.
-I calculated this to be about 4 hours of good mental time a week.
-A tool that allowed me to move faster was therefore really helpful, even necessary.
-Although it came with it’s own set of problems, especially around writing tests.
-I felt thorough tests were especially important for validating how it was working, and for making it easier to pick up and resume a project that was often on ice for weeks, even months at a time.
+University and, later, work, filled up my time with other people’s ideas and priorities.
+Part of finishing this project was learning how to carve out time to make progress on my own ideas.
+I calculated the time required to be about four hours of good mental time a week.
+A tool that allowed me to move faster was therefore really helpful, even necessary --- although it came with its own set of problems, especially around writing tests.

+I felt that thorough
+tests were especially important for validating how the project was working, and for making it easier to pick up and resume a project that was often on ice for weeks, even months at a time.
 Tests (and blogposts!) formed the documentation for this project.
-I could leave failing tests to document what should happen that I hadn’t quite figured out yet, make changes with more confidence that if I changed something that I had forgotten was critical, the tests would remind me.
+I could leave failing tests to document what should happen that I hadn’t figured out yet, and make changes with confidence that if I changed something that I had forgotten was critical, the tests would remind me.

-This chapter will cover some details about Processing, talk you through color spaces, decomposing an image into pixels and manipulating them, and unit testing something that wasn’t designed with testing in mind.
-But I hope it will also prompt you to go and make some progress on whatever idea you haven’t made time for lately, because even if your idea turns out to be as terrible as mine was, you may make something cool, and learn something fascinating in the process.
+This chapter will cover some details about Processing and talk you through color spaces, decomposing an image into pixels and manipulating them, and unit testing something that wasn’t designed with testing in mind.
+But I hope it will also prompt you to make some progress on whatever idea you haven’t made time for lately, because even if your idea turns out to be as terrible as mine was, you may make something cool and learn something fascinating in the process.

 ## The App

-This chapter will show you how to create your own image filter application using Processing (a programming language and development environment built on Java, used as a tool for artists to create with), where you can load in your digital images and manipulate them yourself using filters that you create.
+This chapter will show you how to create an image filter application that you can load your digital images into and manipulate them using filters that you create.
+We'll use Processing, a programming language and development environment built in Java as a tool for artists to create with.
-We’ll cover aspects of color, setting up the application in Processing, some of the features of Processing, how to create color filters (mimicking what used to be used in old-fashioned photography) and also a special kind of filter that can only be done digitally - extracting the dominant hue from an image, and showing or hiding it, to create eerie partially colored images.
+We’ll cover aspects of color, setting up the application in Processing, some of the features of Processing, how to create color filters (mimicking what was used in old-fashioned photography) and we'll create a special kind of filter that can only be done digitally: determining the dominant hue of an image and showing or hiding it, to create eerie partially colored images.

-We’ll also be adding a thorough test suite, and covering how to handle some of the limitations of Processing when it comes to testability.
+We’ll also add a thorough test suite, and cover how to handle some of the limitations of Processing when it comes to testability.

 ## Background

 Today we can take a photo, manipulate it, and share it with all our friends in a matter of seconds.
-However, a long long time ago (in digital terms anyway), it used to be a process that would take weeks.
+However, a long long time ago (in digital terms anyway), it was a process that took weeks.

-We would take the picture, then when we had used a whole roll of film, we would take it in to be developed (often at the pharmacy), pick it up some days later, and then discover that there was something wrong with many of the pictures - hand not steady enough?
-Random person/thing that we didn’t remember seeing at the time.
-Of course by then it was too late to remedy it.
+We would take the picture, then when we had used a whole roll of film, we would take it in to be developed (often at the pharmacy).
+We'd pick up the developed picture some days later --- and then discover that there was something wrong with many of them.
+Hand not steady enough?
+Random person or thing that we didn’t notice at the time?
+Overexposed?
+Underexposed?
+Of course by then it was too late to remedy the problem.

-Then next time we had friends over, we could show them our carefully curated album of that trip we took, or alternatively, just tip the pictures out of the shoebox we were keeping them in, onto the coffee table.
+The next time we had friends over, we could show them our carefully curated album of that trip we took, or just tip the pictures out of a shoebox onto the coffee table.

-The process that would turn the film into the picture was one that most people didn’t understand.
+The process that turned the film into pictures was one that most people didn’t understand.
 Light was a problem, so you had to be careful with the film.
-There was some process featuring darkened rooms and chemicals that they sometimes showed bits of in films or on TV.
+There was a process, involving darkened rooms and chemicals, that they sometimes showed bits of in films or on TV.

-Which actually sounds familiar.
-Few people understand how we get from the point and click on our smartphone camera to an image on instagram.
+But that actually seems familiar.
+Today, even fewer people understand how we get from the point-and-click on our smartphone camera to an image on Instagram.
 But actually there are many similarities.

 ### Photographs, the Old Way

-Photographs are created by the effect of light on a light sensitive surface.
+Photographs are created by the effect of light on a light-sensitive surface.
-Photographic film is covered in silver halide crystals (extra layers are used to create color photographs - for simplicity let’s just stick to black-and-white photography here.)
+Photographic film is covered in silver halide crystals.
+(Extra layers are used to create color photographs — for simplicity let’s just stick to black-and-white photography here.)

-When talking an old fashioned style photograph - with film - the light hits the film according to what you’re pointing at, and the crystals at those points are changed in varying degrees - according to the amount of light.
+When talking an old-fashioned photograph — with film — the light hits the film according to what you’re pointing at, and the crystals at those points are changed in varying degrees, according to the amount of light.
 Then, the [development process](http://photography.tutsplus.com/tutorials/step-by-step-guide-to-developing-black-and-white-t-max-film--photo-2580) converts the silver salts to metallic silver, creating the negative.
-The negative has light and dark areas of the image inverted to their opposite.
-Once the negatives have been developed, there is another series of steps that reverse the image back and print it.
+The negative has light and dark areas of the image inverted.
+Once the negatives have been developed, there is another series of steps to reverse the image back and print it.

 ### Photographs, the Digital Way

 When taking pictures using our smartphones or digital cameras, there is no film.
-There is something called an Active Pixel Sensor which functions in a similar way.
-Where we used to have silver crystals, now we have pixels - tiny squares (in fact, pixel is short for "picture element").
+There is something called an *active-pixel sensor* which functions in a similar way.
+Where we used to have silver crystals, now we have pixels — tiny squares.
+(In fact, pixel is short for "picture element".)
 Digital images are made up of pixels, and the higher the resolution the more pixels there are.
-This is why low-resolution images are described as "pixelated" - you can start to see the squares.
-These pixels are just stored in an array, which the number in each array "box" containing the color.
+This is why low-resolution images are described as "pixelated" — you can start to see the squares.
+These pixels are stored in an array, with the number in each array "box" containing the color.

-In \aosafigref{500l.imagefilters.animals}, we see some blow up animals taken at MoMA in NYC at high resolution. \aosafigref{500l.imagefilters.pixelanimals} is the same image blown-up, but with just 24 x 32 pixels.
+In \aosafigref{500l.imagefilters.animals}, we see a high-resolution picture of some blow-up animals taken at MoMA in NYC. \aosafigref{500l.imagefilters.pixelanimals} is the same image blown-up, but with just 24 x 32 pixels.

 \aosafigure[240pt]{image-filters-images/animals.jpg}{Blow-up animals at MoMA NY}{500l.imagefilters.animals}

 \aosafigure[240pt]{image-filters-images/pixelanimals.jpg}{Blow-up animals, blown-up}{500l.imagefilters.pixelanimals}

-See how it is so blurry?
-The lines of the animals aren’t as smooth?
-We call that _pixelation_, which means the image is too big for the number of pixels it contains, and the squares become visible.
+See how it's so blurry?
+We call that _pixelation_, which means the image is too big for the number of pixels it contains and the squares become visible.
 Here we can use it to get a better sense of an image made up of squares of color.

 What do these pixels look like?
 If we print out the colors of some of the